Fate/Apocrypha

 Fate/Apocrypha is a Japanese light novel series in Type-Moon's Fate franchise, written by Yūichirō Higashide and illustrated by Ototsugu Konoe.
 Type-Moon published five volumes from December 2012 to December 2014.
-A manga adaptation illustrated by Akira Ishida is serialized in Kadokawa Shoten's Comp Ace magazine.
+A manga adaptation illustrated by Akira Ishida was serialized in Kadokawa Shoten's Comp Ace magazine from June 2016 to April 2024.
 An anime television series adaptation by A-1 Pictures aired from July to December 2017.